 Is all that homework starting to get to you?
 We're here to help.

-- Stop by Adult Services at the library and ask for help finding the information you need.
+- Stop by Adult Services and ask for help finding the information you need.
 And don't forget that you can also use our computers to work on your class projects.

 - Call us for reference help at 217-367-4405.

-- Take a look at our fantastic online databases (Library card required).
+- Take a look at our fantastic online databases (urbana Free library card required).

 With our online resources, you can discover just about anything.
 Use our online encyclopedia and other resources to find full-text articles on thousands of topics.